FernandaFranco/170-study-guide/topics_review.md

 # What is the session?
 Where it is stored?
 How it is used?

+HTTP is stateless, so to simulate an uninterrupted experience we store data to user sessions.
+To know which request pertains to what user, we need an session id as a identifier.
+Sinatra stores session data in a client-side cookie by default, and the entire session data is transferred on each request.
+This can be modified so the session is stored server side (probably in a database).
+Both ways, the cookie info is included in the request, and the session id is parsed out by Sinatra.

+A cookie is a piece of data that's sent from the server and stored in the client during a request/response cycle.

 # Write a view helper and use it within a view template.

+If a method is intended to be used as a view helper, then it is best to include it within the helpers block.
+If the method is something that is used only within routes as a way to separate behavior into logical parts, then it's better to keep it at the top level.
 Methods defined within a Sinatra helpers block can be accessed from both views and routes.

 # Explain how redirection works and why it would be needed in a web application.